awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 To enable FIPS\-compliant SSL mode, set both the `use_fips_ssl` parameter and the `require_SSL` parameter to `true` in the parameter group that is associated with the cluster\.
 For information about modifying a parameter group, see [Amazon Redshift Parameter Groups](working-with-parameter-groups.md)\.

  Amazon Redshift supports the Elliptic Curve Diffie—Hellman Ephemeral \(ECDHE\) key agreement protocol\.
 With ECDHE, the client and server each have an elliptic curve public\-private key pair that is used to establish a shared secret over an insecure channel\.
-You do not need to configure anything in Amazon Redshift to enable ECDHE; if you connect from a SQL client tool that uses ECDHE to encrypt communication between the client and server, Amazon Redshift will use the provided cipher list to make the appropriate connection\.
+You don't need to configure anything in Amazon Redshift to enable ECDHE\.
+If you connect from a SQL client tool that uses ECDHE to encrypt communication between the client and server, Amazon Redshift uses the provided cipher list to make the appropriate connection\.
 For more information, see [Elliptic Curve Diffie—Hellman](https://en.wikipedia.org/wiki/Elliptic_curve_Diffie%E2%80%93Hellman) on Wikipedia and [Ciphers](https://www.openssl.org/) on the OpenSSL website\.

 ## Using SSL and Trust CA Certificates in ODBC<a name="connecting-ssl-support-odbc"></a>